 help work out which fears to respond to

 Do you walk the talk?

 When we hone the essence of these skills down, we see they relate to Brain Art, Brain Sculpture and QOCTU (Questioning, Observing, Calibrating, Tracking and Utilising ).
-All are important for me, and I believe it enabled me to become an author, inventor, artist, collaborative artist, businesswoman, coach, trainer and consultant.
+All are important to me, and I believe they enabled me to engage well with animals and to become an author, inventor, artist, collaborative artist, coach, trainer and consultant.
 I first learnt about hypnosis and eastern ideas about awareness as a teenager and NLP in 1980.
 I consider this was life-changing and massively informed both my teaching and professional practice and how I choose to live.
-I think 'just doing for yourself' is important.
+I think 'just doing for yourself' is important, for example, living as if exploring a beautiful meadow without leaving a mark rather than beating or following a track.
 However, it's also fun to take your own ideas seriously and aim for the best possible outcome.
 For example, others ridiculed my ideas in the 1980s and 1990s; however, I kept going, and my books were published by Thames & Hudson.
 They are now considered to be standard works, and these ideas are used worldwide.
 My eighteen inventions are made by the prestigious Swiss company Lascaux.
 They are sold worldwide, helping people make art safely and effectively.
 My own artworks have been awarded 'Sovereign Award for the best painters in Europe' (judge Sir Peter Blake).
 They have been collected by National Collections and HM The Queen, amongst others.
-Artworks (made by me in collaboration with high-profile artists) have been collected by Tate, the Government Art Collection and The Scottish National Gallery of Modern Art.
+Artworks (made by me in collaboration with high-profile artists such as WBG) have been collected by Tate, the Government Art Collection and The Scottish National Gallery of Modern Art.

 Have you had bad experiences in life?

 Yup, and I have also used these self-development concepts, methods and tools to recover from the knocks and bumps of life and enjoy life fully and richly.